blurrycontour/zuul-gerrit/doc/source/zuul.rst

      :param parameters: parameters to be passed to the job
      :type parameters: dict

+  If the parameter **ZUUL_DISPLAYNAME** is set by this function, then it will be used instead of the original job name when reporting progress and completion.
+  See ``job_display_name_in_report``.

   If the parameter **ZUUL_NODE** is set by this function, then it will be used to specify on what node (or class of node) the job should be run.

+  If the parameter **ZUUL_REMOTEJOB** is set by this function, then it will be used to specify what remote job should be run, e.g. on Jenkins.
+  A remote job may this way be reused but differentiated by other parameters.

 **swift**
   If :ref:`swift` is configured then each job can define a destination